Conservation Tips, Green Pride

-- Turn down the brightness of your screen to prolong the life expectancy of your monitor
+- Turn down the brightness of your screen to prolong the life expectancy of your monitor and save energy.

 - Turn off your computer during the evening and on weekends.

-- Print only when necessary!
+- Print only when necessary

 - Try to print using both sides of the paper.

 - Make your ink last longer by changing your computer's printer settings to "fast-draft" or "black ink" only, and save on the cost of your printing ink consumables.

 - Turn off printers and photocopiers in the evening and on weekends.